-This song about Maine is a quirky part of American music history, and it’s fun to enjoy that Maine is the subject.
+This song about the Pine Tree State is a quirky part of American music history, and it’s fun to enjoy that Maine is the subject.

-The next song from Doris Day is “That Jane from Maine,” which is an upbeat classic.
-An infamous actress and singer, Doris Day’s bright voice bring plenty of life to this song about a Maine woman named Jane, who is more beautiful than any other.
+The next song from Doris Day is “That Jane From Maine,” which is an upbeat classic.
+An infamous actress and singer, Day’s bright voice bring plenty of life to this song about a Maine woman named Jane, who is more beautiful than any other.

-A fun note about this song is that it accompanies a movie Day starred in, titled It Happened to Jane.
-The movie is in Maine, so it’s a great song and show combo to enjoy the classics.
+A fun note about this song is that it accompanies a movie Day starred in titled It Happened To Jane.
+The movie is set in Maine, so it’s a great song-and-show combo to enjoy the classics.

 Day’s skills are well-known, and it’s exciting to see a star experiencing Maine’s beauties.

 Here’s another song from a Maine-native artist that is a classic country song.
 Dick Curless was born in Maine and was a truck driver when he was in the Korean War.
-His song, “A Tombstone Every Mile,” reached the top 5 in country charts after his return.
+This song of his, “A Tombstone Every Mile,” reached the top 5 in country charts after his return.

 Finally, we end with another Maine-based artist.
 “Portland Town” by Schooner Fare is a folksy song about approaching the light of the town of Portland.

-Schooner Fare is from Maine, and the band has been around since the 70s.
+Schooner Fare is from Maine, and the band has been around since the ’70s.
 They’ve risen in popularity, and their songs have an Irish-folk sound.
-It’s a fun, hopeful song about the homey feeling of Maine.
+“Portland Town” is a fun, hopeful song about the homey feeling of Maine.
 The focus on the bay gives it an almost shanty feel that makes you want to sing along.

-A unique song about Maine, this tune still has a heartfelt feeling.
+A unique song about Maine, this tune still gives a heartfelt feeling to those who listen.

-There are so many songs about Maine, and many famous artists and tunes have come from the state!
+There are so many songs that croon about Maine and its many features, and several famous artists and tunes have come from the state!
 It’s hard to choose a favorite with the number of choices.

 Maine is a beautiful state, so it’s no wonder it’s inspired many hits.
-Hopefully, you’ll have a new song about Maine to enjoy after reading.
+Hopefully, you’ll have a new song about the Pine Tree State to enjoy after reading.